Today is an excellent day to learn about the health benefits of neem.

-It seems that consuming neem flowers can help increase your metabolism and break down body fat.
+It seems that eating neem flowers can help you burn fat and speed up your metabolism.

 Using neem paste on your skin can help remove unwanted chemicals, pathogens, germs, and microbes that can cause irritations and some illnesses.

-There are many ways how neem can help you fight your acne problems.
+There are many ways that neem can help you fight your acne problems.